aws/amazon-genomics-cli/site/content/en/docs/Best practices/controllingcosts.md

 EC2 workers for Cromwell AWS Batch compute environments are `c`, `m`, and `r` instance families that have vCPU to memory ratios of 1:2, 1:4 and 1:8 respectively.
 Engines that run container based workflows will typically attempt to fit containers to instances in the most optimal way depending on cost and size requirements, or they will delegate this to a service like AWS Batch.
-Given that a task requiring 16GB of RAM that could make use of all available CPUs, then to optimally pack the containers you should specify either 2, 4, or 8 vCPU.
+Given that a task requiring 16 GB of RAM that could make use of all available CPUs, then to optimally pack the containers you should specify either 2, 4, or 8 vCPU.
 Other values could lead to inefficient packing meaning the resources of the EC2 container instance will be paid for but not optimally used.